Otus9051/feathergate/README.md

-# feathergate
+# Feathergate
-A lightweight Frigate viewer based on PyGame
+A lightweight Frigate viewer based on PyGame, designed to run on embedded systems.